jakatz87/Election_Analysis/README.md

          # Print the county votes on the text file.
         txt_file.write(county_results)
 ```
-Inside that "for" loop, we find which county has the highest turnout depending on "if" the votes in the list by county `cvotes' are higher than the previous county total, 'county_turnout', which was set to 0 when initialzed.
+Inside that "for" loop, we find which county has the highest turnout depending on "if" the votes in the list by county `cvotes` are higher than the previous county total, `county_turnout`, which was set to 0 when initialzed.
 By default, the first county read will be have the highest turnout, then that amount will be the comparitive value for the next iteration in the loop.
-The county with the highest turnout will remain until a `cvotes' amount is greater and becomes the new comparitive amount.
+The county with the highest turnout will remain until a `cvotes` amount is greater and becomes the new comparitive amount.
 ```
 # Write an if statement to determine the largest voting county and get its vote count.
         if (cvotes > county_turnout): #this changes cvotes for the first name.